Head of Department: Mr A Buhagiar BSc (Portsmouth)

 Follow the links below to learn more about Physical Education at Epsom College.

-During the Physical Education programme in the Third form, M4 and U4 years, students should experience activities which allow them to:
+During the Physical Education programme in the Third Form, Lower Fourth, Middle Fourth and Upper Fourth years, students should experience activities which allow them to:

 Year 7/Third Form